The Best Countries to Outsource Software Development in 2019 Overview

 Should You Choose a Fixed Price or Dedicated Team Model?

 The fixed-price cooperation model has little wiggle room when it comes to project scope and it’s best suited for short-term, non-complex custom software development projects.
 The dedicated team model is by far the more popular and successful.
 And here’s why:

-- The fixed price model provides for no flexibility in the development process.
+- The fixed price model provides no flexibility in the development process.
 It assumes a rigid, predefined software development lifecycle.
-Further, the communication or collaboration between vendor and client is limited.
+Further, communication or collaboration between vendors and clients is limited.
 In some cases, this may lead to a product that does not ultimately meet the client’s needs.

 - The dedicated team model assumes a collaborative relationship between that team and your in-house staff, providing for effective staff management at both ends.
-Rather than a fixed price, there is an agreed upon hourly, weekly, or monthly fee.
+Rather than a fixed price, there is agreed-upon hourly, weekly, or monthly fee.
 The end result is a better product that fully meets your business goals.

 In our previous post, we provided a deeper level comparison of these to IT collaboration models.
 Be sure to check it for additional insights on the matter.